Staff and Board

 Co-founder/Executive Director

-Scott has over two decades of nature education experience.
+Scott has over nearly three decades of nature education experience.
 He has mentored hundreds of students in practical wilderness skills and nature awareness.
 He co-founded the Riekes Nature Studies Department in California, has taught Environmental Science for Peninsula College, and taught Islandwood’s graduate students in the Natural History and Ecology program.
-Most recently, Scott founded CedarRoot to help continue natural history and rural skills education.
+Most recently, Scott founded CedarRoot to help continue natural history and wilderness skills education.

 Scott is passionate about applying ecological lessons discovered in nature to areas of regenerative design, sustainable development and agroecology.
 Education: B.A. in Agriculture and Alternative Energy, The Evergreen State College; M.A. in Natural History and Education, Prescott College.
 Certifications: Current Wilderness First Responder and Level 3 Track and Sign certificate trackercertification.com